MI-DPLA/combine-docker/README.md

 ## Updating

 This Dockerized version of Combine supports, arguably, easier version updating because major components, broken out as images and containers, can be readily rebuilt.
-Much like the repository Combine-Playbook, this repository follows the same versioning as Combine.
-So checking out the tagged release `v0.11.1` for this repository, will build Combine version `v0.11.1`.
+Much like the (now deprecated) repository Combine-Playbook, this repository follows the same versioning as Combine.
+So checking out the tagged release `v0.11.1` for this Combine-Docker repository will build Combine version `v0.11.1`.

 To update, follow these steps from the Combine-Docker repository root folder: